ryanbarringtoncox/ResponsiveDesigns/README.md

 Two responsive web app designs using Foundation and Twitter Bootstrap.

-The design uses menu/header and section schema from this site: http://webcoursesagency.com/#portfolio
+The design uses menu/header, smoothscroll and section schema from this site: http://webcoursesagency.com/#portfolio

 ...and makes use of featurette divs with floated images and hr separators from this one: